jonathancraddock/bolt-config/bolt-july2019.md

 ## LOG - Setting up Bolt on a Digital Ocean droplet

 VM running Ubuntu 18.04 LTS and Apache.
-(Also has a NodeRED install via an Apache reverse proxy.)
+(Also has a NodeRED install via an Apache reverse proxy, which let to a couple of issues with folder permissions that I suspect wouldn't have occured on a clean install.)

-Need to add PHP.
+Needed to add PHP to the VM.
 Following suggestions in this guide: https://www.linuxbabe.com/ubuntu/install-lamp-stack-ubuntu-18-04-server-desktop

 ```bash
 sudo apt install php7.2 libapache2-mod-php7.2 php7.2-mysql php-common php7.2-cli php7.2-common php7.2-json php7.2-opcache php7.2-readline
 sudo a2enmod php7.2
 sudo systemctl restart apache2
 ```